The Wizard (Black Sabbath song)

-"The Wizard" is a song by the English heavy metal rock band Black Sabbath from their 1970 album Black Sabbath.
+"The Wizard" is a song by the English heavy metal band Black Sabbath from their 1970 album Black Sabbath.
 "The Wizard" was selected as their debut single in France, backed by "Evil Woman" which was released as A-side in many other countries.

-It was also the B-side to the 1970 single "Paranoid", which reached number 4 on the UK Singles Chart and number 61 on the Billboard Hot 100.
+It was also the B-side to the 1970 single "Paranoid", which reached number 4 on the UK singles chart and number 61 on the Billboard Hot 100.

 Information

 "The Wizard" is about a wizard who uses his magic to encourage people he encounters.
 In a 2005 interview with Metal Sludge, Black Sabbath bassist and lyricist Geezer Butler said the song's lyrics were influenced by the wizard Gandalf from The Lord of the Rings.